-This website is run by Oxford Sustainable Finance Programme at University of Oxford.
+This website is run by Oxford Sustainable Finance Group at University of Oxford.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - change colours, contrast levels and fonts